Review: SAS Domestic Lounge Oslo (OSL)

 Showers are available as well, although I did not use them on this visit.
 Still, it is helpful for travellers connecting from a long overnight flight before heading onward within Norway.

-Final thoughts
+Concluding thoughts

 The SAS Domestic Lounge is a pleasant place to wait before a flight.
-The combined lounge space gives it more room than most domestic lounges, and even during the morning rush there was plenty of seating.
+The combined lounge space gives it more room than most domestic lounges, and even during the morning rush, there was plenty of seating.
 The barista counter is the main highlight and a clear step up from the standard machine-made coffee found in most lounges.

 The food is basic but fits the short routes this lounge serves.
 The work areas are set up sensibly, and it is easy to find a quieter corner if you need to get something done.
 Showers are available as well, which helps if you are connecting from a long flight.